Labor, Human Rights & the Contestation of Inequality

 Advocates for workers’ rights must operate in the context of global supply chains and changing patterns of production that highlight the shortcomings of local attempts to regulate and improve working conditions.
 Workers are often exposed to market pressures from downstream consumers that are far beyond the reach of any of their own political systems.
 Labor conditions and shortages drive population movements, the health and safety of a given population, and the environmental impact of economic activity.

-This part of the Inequality Project will consider the potential of human rights and other analytical frames to understand and address these challenges.
+This part of the Inequality Project considers the potential of human rights and other analytical frames to understand and address these challenges.